ohthehugemanatee/personalize/linux/2020xps2in1/touchscreen.md

 ## Xournalpp

-* pinch/zoom is unusably buggy
+* pinch/zoom is unusably buggy.
+Big improvement in https://github.com/xournalpp/xournalpp/pull/2023
-* scroll only works with flicks, not stroke
+* scroll only works with flicks,stroke is jerky.
+See https://github.com/xournalpp/xournalpp/issues/2031
-* no prev/next page by swipe, only by button
+* no prev/next page by swipe, only by button.
+Worked around that with libinput-touchscreen, see above.

 ## Xournal